Pamela Robey: Education

 Robey received her B.A. in biology from Susquehanna University in 1974.
 She completed a M.S. in biochemistry in 1977 and a Ph.D. in cell biology in 1979 from the Catholic University of America.
 Her Master's graduate thesis was titled The isolation, purification and characterization of A/J skin collagen and the effects of dexamethasone on skin collegen metabolism.
 Her 1979 dissertation was titled Studies on the Collagenous Component of a Tumor Basement Membrane.
 She did her post-doctoral work at the National Institute of Arthritis, Metabolism and Digestive Diseases on the role of defective phosphorylation of enzymes leading to lysosomal storage disease, and a staff fellowship in the National Eye Institute, where she studied retinal and ocular connective tissue diseases.

 Career

 Robey joined NIDCR in 1983 and established reproducible methods for culturing human bone-forming cells, in order to study the development of mineralized matrix formation.
 In 1992, Robey was appointed chief of Skeletal Biology Section.
 Robey has served as a co-coordinator of the NIH Bone Marrow Stromal Cell Transplantation Center (2008-2013), and is currently the acting Scientific Director of the NIH Stem Cell Characterization Facility.
 She is a senior investigator in the skeletal biology section at NIDCR.
+In early 2000s, she discovered dental stem cells.